dmaerzendorfer/masterThesis/ResearchDiary/README.md

 # Notes for Thesis Work
 These notes act as progress report (research diary) throughout the thesis work.
 The note taking starts when the accompanying course starts (Begleitseminar), and ends when the thesis has been completed successfully.
 The notes should be visible for the course lectureres and the supervisor of the thesis.

+## 07.06.2024
+- gave the objects in the demo museum scene interactables
+- updated the restriction of walking/teleporting etc
+- next up: either on weekend or monday:
+    - make camera actually show its viewpoint
+    - then work on spawning and destroying viewpoints
+    - then on manipulation of viewpoints :)

 ## 06.06.2024
 - sadly couldnt work on stuff the last two days...
 - finished up the avatar